awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

-# Querying Inventory Data from Multiple Regions and Accounts<a name="systems-manager-inventory-query"></a>
+# Querying inventory data from multiple Regions and accounts<a name="systems-manager-inventory-query"></a>

 AWS Systems Manager Inventory integrates with Amazon Athena to help you query inventory data from multiple AWS Regions and accounts\.
 Athena integration uses resource data sync so that you can view inventory data from all of your managed instances on the **Inventory Detail View** page in the AWS Systems Manager console\.